teaprof/boost-asio-example/README.md

 In boost::asio examples, the special mechanism prevents deletion of such objects when at least one asyncronous operation is in progress.
-This mechanism is based on creating  shared_ptr to such object and capturing it in lambda callback function.
+This mechanism is based on creating  shared_ptr to such objects and capturing it in lambda callback function.
 After callback function have been executed, the corresponding shared_ptr is destroyed making possible to destroy the communication object.